1. PLEASE READ FIRST

 - These instructions are not officially supported by Canonical, and so you use them at your own risk.

-- This is unlikely to work on versions prior to 16.04.
-It will probably will work on later versions, at least for several years; but I'm hoping the Ubuntu installer will have been fixed by then.
+- This won't work on versions prior to 16.04 without significant change.
+I hope that it will work on later versions; but I'm hoping the Ubuntu installer will have been fixed before then.

-- All Ubuntu-based distributions (starting from 16.04) are likely to work, although this is not guaranteed.
+- All Ubuntu-based distributions starting from 18.04 are likely to work, although this is not guaranteed.

 5.2.
 Data loss